StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 6. Passing context fro Django to Javascript is from [stackoverflow](https://stackoverflow.com/questions/8683922/how-can-i-pass-my-context-variables-to-a-javascript-file-in-django)
 7. Inserting a row into a database with Django is from [stackoverflow](https://stackoverflow.com/questions/23868958/django-insert-row-into-database)
 8. ObjectDoesNotExist: is from [stackoverflow](https://stackoverflow.com/questions/12572741/get-single-record-from-database-django)
-9. Get a single objects value is from [UNUSED](http://morozov.ca/tip-how-to-get-a-single-objects-value-with-django-orm.html)
+9. Get a single objects value is from [http://morozov.ca](http://morozov.ca/tip-how-to-get-a-single-objects-value-with-django-orm.html)
+10. Using aggregate and dict is from [stackoverflow.com](https://stackoverflow.com/questions/42132091/using-aggregation-api-django)

 ### Media